 Solar Pool heating: $5.00 per estimated therm displaced

-There are many benefits to home solar energy.
-You can raise your property values, qualify for tax benefits, and reduce emissions.
+There are a number of benefits to home solar energy.
+You can raise your property values, reduce emissions, and save money.
 With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.